Skip to content

 Flush thresholds

-Query mode shares the same flush configuration as logical mode.
-A flush is triggered when any threshold is reached:
+Query mode shares the same flush configuration as logical mode:

 sink: